Time Series, Persistent Homology and Chirality: Automata and Correlation Functions for .

-\subsection{Automata and Sums over Paths}
+\subsubsection{Automata and Sums over Paths}

-Consider a general finite state automaton, with edges marked by elements of a finitely generated monoid (or, more mundanely, by polynomials in some collection of formal variables $x_1, x_2,\ldots, x_m$), and a finite path $\path$ in the automaton, we define the weight $w(\path)$ of the path to be the product of all the weights of the transitions.
+Consider a general finite state automaton, with edges marked by weights: certain monomials in some collection of formal variables $z_1, z_2,\ldots, z_m$ with real coefficients.
+We will denote the weight corresponding to the edge $(\beta,\beta')$ as $w(\beta,\beta')$.
+For a finite path $\pth$ in the automaton, we define the weight $w(\pth)$ of the path to be the product of all the weights of the transitions.

-If the automaton supports a Markov chain, then the weights can also incorporate the transition probabilities.